andrewpayne68/btcbf/README.md

 ## The Goal
 The main goal is to prove bitcoin is secure.
-At least until the day that Quantum computers start working against it, and learn python!
+At least until the day that Quantum computers start working against it, and learn python.

 There are also some useful tools implemented.